c-mccutcheon/hiring/TEST.md

 - Long/Int64 as a calculated value type, to avoid arithmetic overflows of Int32 types
 - Negating the return value via operator if ONE of A or B was negative (negative + positive = negative, negative + negative = positive, positive + positive = positive)

 A few good solid unit tests proving their function.
-Look for tests covering:
+Look for example tests covering:

 - Value A or B is 0
 - Value A or B is negative